RichGibson/vienna_guide/README.md

   Rathaus platz
   July 1st-September 3rd, 2023

   There is often something happening in Rathausplatz.
-From a christmas market, to a skating wonderland, to other things, and then the film festival in the summer.
+From a Christmas market, to a skating wonderland, to other things, and then the film festival in the summer.

   Food and drink booths open at 11, and 'films' start when it gets dark.
-  They are filmed operas and concerts, and it is all great fun.
+  They show filmed operas and concerts, and it is all great fun.

 - [Guide to Open Air Cinemas](https://viennawurstelstand.com/guide/your-ultimate-guide-to-viennas-open-air-cinemas/)

+## People

 ## Markets